thsetz/fossology-python/docs-source/sample_workflow.rst

 >>> path_to_token_file = pathlib.Path.cwd() / '.token'
 >>> if not path_to_token_file.exists():
-...   if True: # We do not ask for user/pass within the test environmet ...       username =  "fossy"
+...   if True: # We do not ask for user/pass within the test environment ...       username =  "fossy"
 ...       pw =  "fossy"
 ...   else: